sgtp/LodInspector/README.md

 It's crude and done in an hurry ;) Also text-search/overlap is extremely rude.
 It's a hackathon, let's say it's the idea that matters.

+At the 2018 Hackathon, some more work was done to provide some profiling and and visual interface (overlap analsyis and the re-querying of datasets for expanded labels have been temporarily removed).